Greg Norman: Greg Norman Company

-Norman founded the Greg Norman Company (originally known as Great White Shark Enterprises (GWSE)) in 1993 after leaving his previous management group, IMG.
-The now multinational corporation is headquartered in West Palm Beach, Florida.
+Norman founded the Greg Norman Company [originally known as Great White Shark Enterprises (GWSE)] in 1993 after leaving his previous management group, IMG.
+The now multi-national corporation is headquartered in West Palm Beach, Florida.
 He initially used the Reebok-licensed shark logo for his line of apparel; it now represents over a dozen different businesses.
 The company reports hundreds of millions of dollars in revenue annually.
 In 2016, the company changed its branding to become the "Greg Norman Company."

-The following is a list of all business properties wholly owned by Great White Shark Enterprises.
+Norman owns a number of business properties wholly owned by Great White Shark Enterprises.

-Greg Norman Golf Course Design

 First established in 1987, Greg Norman Golf Course Design (GNGCD) has been responsible for the creation of over 100 golf courses across the world.

-Greg Norman Collection

 The Greg Norman Collection began in 1992 after Reebok gave Norman his own line of clothing.
 It reached $100 million in annual sales in 2005.
 The collection is composed largely of golf-inspired activewear for men and women.

-Greg Norman Estates

 Greg Norman Estates is a wine company that produces 14 different varietals from Australia, California, and Argentina.
 The brand is known for attracting attention from Wine Spectator, having earned the number 8 spot in the world with a 1998 Reserve Shiraz.

-Greg Norman Real Estate

 The real estate division of the company is responsible for a variety of developments and projects including the Medalist Village in Hobe Sound, Florida.
 The Greg Norman Design Group is a separate wing of the real estate division that deals in interior design.

-Great White Shark Opportunity Fund

 The Great White Shark Opportunity Fund is an asset-based, debt-lending fund that invests in public and private small- to mid-cap growth companies throughout the world.
 The platform offers alternative lending and flex capital.

-Shark Wake Park

-A joint venture between Norman and his son, Greg Norman, Jr., Shark Wake Park is a brand of wakeboarding complexes.
+A joint venture between Norman and his son, Greg Norman Jr., Shark Wake Park is a brand of wakeboarding complexes.
 The first park opened in Myrtle Beach, South Carolina in June 2016, and a second, larger park opened in June 2019 in West Palm Beach, Florida.

-Shark Experience

 Norman launched a connected golf cart in 2017 with partners Verizon, GPSi and Club Car.
 The cart is equipped with touchscreen display for music and GPS while playing a course.

-Greg Norman Eyewear

 Debuting in 2011, Greg Norman Eyewear provides sunglasses that are designed for use on the golf course.
 The brand has a partnership with Aspex Eyewear and is distributed in the United States by Aspex.

-Greg Norman Australian Prime

 Greg Norman Australian Prime is a branded line of premium Wagyu steaks and other beef products.

-Greg Norman Australian Grille

 Located in Barefoot Landing in North Myrtle Beach, South Carolina, Greg Norman Australian Grille offers fine dining with an Australian theme.